blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 ## About

-This project is an analysis in excel including the following steps: data loading, data cleaning and preprocessing and exploratory data analysis.
+This project is an analysis in excel to gain insights into fraudulent car insurance claims.
+It consists of data loading, data cleaning, data modeling and data visualisation.
+It showcases the use of advanced skille in Microsoft Excel such as PowerQuery, PivotTables, PivotCharts and..

 **Code:** [`Insurance-Claims.xlsx`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/)